For Kids

 Visiting Zion with Kids

-Trails – Several of the trails in Zion Canyon are rated as Easy and a good fit for families.
-The Pa’rus Trail, Lower Emerald Pools Trail, and Riverside Walk Trail provide short hikes along a paved surface that will give hikers a good overview of the canyon.
-Some of these trail have minor drop-offs and may have steep sections.
+Several of the trails in Zion Canyon are rated as Easy and are a good fit for families.
+The Pa’rus Trail, Lower Emerald Pools Trail, and Riverside Walk Trail provide short hikes along paved surfaces.
+These hikes give a good overview of the canyon, but some sections are steep or have minor drop-offs.

-Shuttles – During much of the year, the Zion Canyon Scenic Drive is only accessible by shuttle bus.
-Eating is not permitted on the buses, but drinking water is allowed.
-Please remember to stay hydrated on your visit to the park.
-The buses are able to carry up to three bicycles as well as strollers.
+During much of the year, the Zion Canyon Scenic Drive is only accessible by shuttle bus.
+Buses are able to carry up to three non-electric bicycles as well as strollers.
 Large strollers may need to be folded and placed on the front bike rack.
-While in Zion Canyon you may get on and off the shuttle as often as you like.
+Be sure to check the Zion Canyon Shuttle System page for more information on stops and schedules.
+Eating is not permitted on buses, but drinking water is allowed.
+Please remember to stay hydrated during your visit to the park.

 Become a Junior Ranger

 Zion offers a self-guided Junior Ranger experience for families visiting the park!
-Children aged four and older can complete pages in the booklet and attend a ranger-led program to earn their Junior Ranger badge for Zion National Park.
+Children aged four and older can complete pages in the booklet and attend a ranger-led program to earn their Junior Ranger badge.
 Please visit our Junior Ranger page to learn more!

 Unable to visit the park?
 Visit our Virtual Ranger page to complete activities and print off your own Junior Ranger certificate and badge.